ucd-cepb/textnet/README.md

 # textNet

-textNet is a set of tools that uses part-of-speech tagging and dependency parsing to generate semantic networks from text data.
+textNet is a set of tools in the R language that uses part-of-speech tagging and dependency parsing to generate semantic networks from text data.
+It is compatible with Universal Dependencies and has been tested on English-language text data.

 To be used in the main project repo: https://github.com/ucd-cepb/textNet